ken-morel/flomplete/README.md

 # flomplete

 Flomplete is a text completion tool created in julia!
 It simply tries to provide the next and next words until... you hit `ctrl+c` or the precised length was attained.
+The original goal(for this is just a milestone) is to develop a completion tool which can help type faster with intelligent completions based on previous text.

 ## usage and functioning principle